niemopen/cmftool/doc/CMFandXSD.md

 ### Restriction

-Restricting the range of a decimal value.
+Here is an example of restricting the range of a decimal value.
 Observe that `FooSimpleType` definitions do not appear in the CMF model representation.

 **NIEM XSD:**